 Yes, using one may look silly, but selfie sticks are still incredibly useful for taking pictures on your own!
 By extending the range between the camera and the subject (likely yourself) further than a natural human arm span, it allows the frame of the photo to be expanded.
 This way you’ll be able to fit more of the background into your photo and you won’t come home with a million unflattering close-up photos of yourself.

-I personally love this selfie stick because it’s all-weather and they offer a money-back guarantee.
+I personally love this selfie stick because it’s all-weather and it extends just like a tripod would.

 Attach a GoPro